 All Nuance, we use two-factor authentication technology to secure access to our systems, network, and data centers.
 This simple technology requires something you know, and something you have.
 In this case, what you know is your password, and what you have is a software app that generates a unique 6-digit passcode every 60 seconds.

 Third, we empower good decisions with security education and awareness

 We use lots of security content and technology to reach every employee, make them aware, and educate them.
 Our Outlook email ribbons will display a one-click button for employees to send suspicious-looking emails to our Security Operations Center for analysis.
 And we launch carefully crafted phishing simulations to test our employees’ knowledge and provide immediate training and resources for those who did not pass the test.

-Ultimately, I know I am a successful security practitioner when I can help my own mom stay in touch – by understanding the right way, and the safest way, to use her mobile phone and email.
+Ultimately, our Global Security Team knows that they are successful security practitioners when they can help their own moms stay in touch – by understanding the right way, and the safest way, to use her mobile phone and email.